typedb/typedb-docs/04-concept-api/00-overview.md

 Remote concepts must be linked to a **Transaction** in order to make calls.
 When remote concepts are returned by a Transaction method or a Remote Concept API method, they will inherit the same Transaction as the transaction/concept the method was called on. *When the Transaction is closed, the remote concept methods can no longer be used **except for the `id()` method***.

-Some remote concept methods are update, insert or delete operation, and will therefore fail if used on a concept that is linked to a *Read* transaction.
+Some remote concept methods are update, insert or delete operations, and will therefore fail if used on a concept that is linked to a *Read* transaction.

 <div class="note">
 [Important]